Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 1. The helix front of the feed isn't covered by anything
 2. The feed is in the focal point correctly:
     - Helix: The focal point should be in the center of the ground plane
-    - Loop: The focal point shold be in the center of the ground plane
+    - Loop: The focal point should be in the center of the ground plane
     - Cantenna: The focal point should be in the mouth of the can

 > The focal point is exactly where the front part (mouth) of a TV LNB would be